CoolKit-Technologies/apiDocs/en/DeveloperGuideV2.md

 - Step 1: Log in to the account and get the access token by authenticating the account.
 Only after passing the authentication can you gain access to the service.
 - Step 2: Request the "Get Home Page" or "Get Things List" interface to get all the devices added under the account.
 Controlling devices requires device and user data.
-- Step 3: Access the distribution service to get the port, persistent connection IP, and other information.
+- Step 3: Access the Dispatchservice to get the port, persistent connection IP, and other information.
 - Step 4: Establish a persistent connection.
 According to the information obtained from step 3, establish a connection.
 - Step 5: According to the authentication information (at means access token) obtained from step 1, establish the handshake.
 Once the handshake is established, you've passed the authentication and you are allowed to control devices.
 - Step 6: Control the device.
 Send the update command according to the device information obtained from step 2 to control the device.